HarryCha777/Interactive-SwiftUI-Code/README.md

 Whenever the users wish to see the source code of any view displayed in the app, they will be redirected to the corresponding code on this repo.

-# Link
+# Installation
-Please download this app through this link:    https://apps.apple.com/app/id1511793071
+Please install this app from App Store through this link:    https://apps.apple.com/app/id1511793071

 # Contact
 Please reach out to me through this email address:    interactiveswiftui@gmail.com